fehays/GaslightGPT/README.md

 # GaslightGPT

-A modern, type-safe ChatGPT web client with advanced message editing and chat history management.
+A modern, type-safe AI chat web client powered by Groq with advanced message editing and chat history management.
 Built with React 18, TypeScript, Vite, Tailwind CSS, and Shadcn/ui components for a premium user experience.

 ## ✨ Features